lopis/colme/README.md

 #### head-class:
 The class of the div representing the table header.
-Defaults to "cm-thead".
+Defaults to 'cm-thead'.

 #### body-class:
 The class of the div representing the table body.
-Defaults to "cm-tbody".
+Defaults to 'cm-tbody'.

 #### row-class:
 The class of the div representing the table row.
-Defaults to "cm-tr".
+Defaults to 'cm-tr'.

 #### th-class:
 The class of the div representing the header cell.
-Defaults to "cm-th".
+Defaults to 'cm-th'.

 #### td-class:
 The class of the div representing the body cell.
-Defaults to "cm-td".
+Defaults to 'cm-td'.

 #### col-id-attr:
 The attribute in the cells that identifies a column.
-Defaults to "data-cm-id".
+Defaults to 'data-cm-id'.

 #### col-group-attr:
 The attribute in the cells that identifies a column group.
-Defaults to "data-cm-group".
+Defaults to 'data-cm-group'.

 #### resizable:
 Set to 'true' to enable resizable columns.